 Independent tradespeople burn time quoting for large home improvement projects but lose out to big firms who can offer finance.

 Companies that offer finance are better able to keep up with the competition in their field.
 Companies that can offer finance to their customers without bearing the risk themselves are likely to come out in front!

 Your average sale value will increase when your customers are able to spread the cost of large projects over time.
 The time period comfortable for one customer might not be ideal for your next, so your customer finance offering must be flexible.
 Your ideal customer financing tool must be flexible enough to allow each customer to stretch their budgets so they can buy exactly what they want.

 Legal considerations when you offer finance If your company begins to offer finance options, you might be obliged to gain authorisation from the Financial Conduct Authority (FCA).
 This is true even if you’re introducing your clients to a third party for financing.

-When do you NEED FCA authorisation?
 Offering credit is often left to the big nationwide or regional construction companies.
 They can offer financing in-house via a good compliance provider and access to a quality lending partner.

 If you want to do what the big companies do, and you’re willing to do the necessary paperwork, then start by viewing the FCA’s guidance on consumer credit applications.

-When do you NOT need FCA approval?
 Accepting credit cards (a basic form of customer financing)

 Many tradespeople will accept credit cards, and this does not require FCA authorisation.
 Accepting credit cards is an easy way to allow your customers to buy your services using consumer credit.
 They can therefore spread the cost of their home improvement project.